psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 #### Dashboard
 A Kibana *dashboard* displays a collection of visualizations, searches, and maps.
 You can arrange, resize, and edit the dashboard content and then export the dashboard so you can share it.

-Go to http://ip-adress:5601 and go to Management > Create Index Pattern (Kibana Index Patterns) > and our logstash service which we started have enabled us to select that indicies, so write "logstash*".
+Go to http://ip-adress:5601 and go to Management > Index Patterns (Kibana) and click Create index pattern.
+Our `logstash` service which we started have enabled us to select that indicies, so write "logstash*".
 Press 'Next step'.
 Under 'Time Filter field name' choose '@timestamp' and then hit 'Create Index pattern'.

 #### Saved Objects
 With 'Saved Objects' you are able to import searches, dashboards and visualizations that has been made before.
 Let us do that.